Esumberliniv/CIS301-Capstone/README.md

 ## 📄 License

-This project is developed for educational purposes as part of AUC's CIS 301 course.
+This project is developed for educational purposes as part of Clark Atlanta's CIS 301 course.

 ## 🙏 Acknowledgments

-- **AUC Data Science Institute** for curriculum design
+- **Clark Atlanta CIS301** for curriculum design
 - **Mastercard Center for Inclusive Growth** for dataset access
 - Course instructors and peer reviewers